Pallippad

-Pallippad is a village near Haripad in Alappuzha district in the Indian state of Kerala.
+Pallippad is a village near Haripad in Alappuzha district in the Indian state of Kerala.Pallipad is the most important area of Upper Kuttanad.

 The name Pallippad is believed to be derived from Buddhist terminology.The famous River Achankovil Aar passes by Pallippad before it reaches Veeyapuram.
 The village has abundant water resources, small lakes, and water paths that connect to Alappuzha.

-Pallipad is surrounded by temples all around and is famous for its religious harmony.
-The traditions, culture, and rituals of Pallippad are extensions of the nearby town Haripad.
-Traditionally, Pallipad was considered the rice bowl of the Travancore Kingdom.
+Pallipad is surrounded by religious institutions all around and is famous for its religious harmony.
+The beauty of Pallipad is the sight of Temples and Christian churches standing tall together.The traditions, culture, and rituals of Pallippad are extensions of the nearby town Haripad.
+Traditionally, Pallipad was considered the rice bowl of the Kingdom of Travancore.

 History

 Pallippad is believed to have been a dense forest before human habitation.
 Fossil remains were found in the paddy field which justifies this argument.
-Pallippad was the border of Odanand state, whose capital was Kayamkulam and Odanand Ruler Raman Kothavarma is a topic of discussion in many historical documents.
+Pallippad was the border of Odanad state, whose capital was Kayamkulam and Odanad Ruler Raman Kothavarma is a topic of discussion in many historical documents.

 In 1746, the princely state was defeated by Travancore and its king, Marthanda Varma, on their search for rich paddy fields.
 The Vettuvelil Yajaman, then Chief Minister of Odanad, settled in Pallippad.
 After the defeat to Travancore, control of Pallippad went to the Aluva-based Brahmin family Akavoor Mana.
 Even now, many of the temples in Pallippad are headed by the same Brahmin family and its successors.